 Ingredients: Here’s What You’ll Need For This Lemon Cream Cheese Bundt Cake

-I used the following ingredients for this delicious cake: Unsalted butter, cream cheese, granulated sugar, fresh lemon juice, lemon zest, vanilla extract, salt, eggs, and cake flour.
+This awesome bundt cake uses simple ingredients: Unsalted butter, cream cheese, granulated sugar, fresh lemon juice, lemon zest, vanilla extract, salt, eggs, and cake flour.
+Both meyer lemons and regular lemons work well in this recipe.

 Here’s How I Made the Batter

-- First, I creamed the butter until it was light and fluffy.
+- First, I creamed the room temperature butter in a large bowl with my electric mixer until it was light and fluffy.
 This took about 5 minutes.
 Then, I added the cream cheese and continued beating the mixture for another 2 minutes or so.

 - Next, I added the sugar and continued beating the mixture until it was light and fluffy.
 This took another 3 minutes.

-- After that, I added the eggs, 2 at a time, and continued beating the mixture.
+- After that, I added the eggs, two at a time, and continued beating the mixture.

-I leveled out the batter in the pan and gave the pan several taps on the countertop to release any air bubbles.
-Then, I popped it into a preheated 350°F oven for 1 hour and 20 minutes.
+I leveled out the cake batter in the pan and gave the pan a couple of taps on the countertop to release any air bubbles.
+Then, I popped it into a preheated 350ยฐF oven for 1 hour and 20 minutes.

-After 1 hour and 20 minutes, the cake was golden brown.
+After 1 hour and 20 minutes, the top of the cake was golden brown.
 Also, the cake had started to pull away from the sides of the pan, indicating that it was done.

-After I took the cake out of the oven, I inverted it onto a wire cooking rack that I had set over a rimmed baking sheet.
+After I took the cake out of the oven, I inverted it onto a cooling rack that I had set over a rimmed baking sheet.
 It came right out of the pan.

 Once the cake had cooled completely, I drizzled on a lemon glaze made with confectioners’ sugar and fresh lemon juice.